tsgates/arch-wiki-markdown/wiki/LVM.md

 You may use lvresize instead of lvextend.

 If you want to fill all the free space on a volume group, use the next
-command:
+commands:

     # lvextend -l +100%FREE VolGroup00/lvolhome
+    # resize2fs /dev/VolGroup00/lvolhome

-Warning:Not all filesystems support growing without loss of data and/or growing online.
+Warning:Not all file systems support growing without loss of data and/or growing online.

-Note:If you do not resize your filesystem, you will still have a volume with the same size as before (volume will be bigger but partly unused).
+Note:If you do not resize your file system, you will still have a volume with the same size as before (volume will be bigger but partly unused).

 > Shrink logical volume

-Because your filesystem is probably as big as the logical volume it resides on, you need to shrink the filesystem first and then shrink the logical volume.
-Depending on your filesystem, you may need to unmount it first.
-Let us say we have a logical volume of 15GB with ext3 on it and we want to shrink it to 10G.
+Because your file system is probably as big as the logical volume it resides on, you need to shrink the file system first and then shrink the logical volume.
+Depending on your file system, you may need to unmount it first.
+Let us say we have a logical volume of 15 GB with ext3 on it and we want to shrink it to 10 GB.
 We need to do the following steps:

     # resize2fs /dev/VolGroup00/lvolhome 9G
-    # lvreduce -L 10G VolGroup00/lvolhome (or lvresize -L -5G VolGroup00/lvolhome)
+    # lvreduce -L 10G VolGroup00/lvolhome

+Here we shrunk the file system more than needed so that when we shrunk the logical volume we did not accidentally cut off the end of the file system.
+After that, we normally grow the file system to fill all free space left on logical volume.
+You may use lvresize instead of lvreduce.

+    # lvresize -L -5G VolGroup00/lvolhome
     # resize2fs /dev/VolGroup00/lvolhome

-Here we shrunk the filesystem more than needed so that when we shrunk the logical volume we did not accidentally cut off the end of the filesystem.
-After that we normally grow the filesystem to fill all free space left on logical volume.
-You may use lvresize instead of lvreduce.

 > Warning:

--   Do not reduce the filesystem size to less than the amount of space occupied by data or you risk data loss.
+-   Do not reduce the file system size to less than the amount of space occupied by data or you risk data loss.
--   Not all filesystems support shrinking without loss of data and/or shrinking online.
+-   Not all file systems support shrinking without loss of data and/or shrinking online.

-Note:It is better to reduce the filesystem to a smaller size than the logical volume, so that after resizing the logical volume, we do not accidentally cut off some data from the end of the filesystem.
+Note:It is better to reduce the file system to a smaller size than the logical volume, so that after resizing the logical volume, we do not accidentally cut off some data from the end of the file system.

 > Remove logical volume

-Warning:Before you remove a logical volume, make sure to move all data that you want to keep somewhere else, otherwise it will be lost!
+Warning:Before you remove a logical volume, make sure to move all data that you want to keep somewhere else; otherwise, it will be lost!

 First, find out the name of the logical volume you want to remove.
 You can get a list of all logical volumes installed on the system with: